Likhith86/Music-Player/README.md

 # Music-Player
-This project was a mini project while learning javascript.
+This project is a mini project using javascript.
 It comprises of HTML,CSS and JavaScript Only.

 Functionalities :
 Songs could be played and paused.